fnalways/terminus-docs/docs/manual/get-started/install-olares-pve.md

 - CPU: 4 cores or above
 - RAM: 8GB or above (available memory)
-- Storage: 64GB or above (available disk space)
+- Storage: SSD with 64GB or more of available space
 - Supported Systems: PVE 8.2.2

 ::: tip Version compatibility